EV Range Variables

 When it comes to battery temperature, many EV’s include a system to warm/cool the battery to maintain an optimum operating environment.
 But of course, these systems also consume stored battery energy.

 Most EV’s include software that will display the estimated driving range based on the previous use of the car.
-If you regularly drive on the highway, travelling at 100 km, the GoM will assume that this is ‘normal’ usage, and predict the estimated range accordingly, even if you are only planning on a day driving around town.
-This ‘range guess’ is ultimately based on an estimation of your rate of energy consumption, measured in kWh/100 km…
+If you regularly drive on the highway, travelling at 100 kmh, the range estimation software may assume that this is ‘normal’ usage, and predict future estimated range accordingly, even if you are only planning on a day driving around town at relatively low speeds.
+This ‘range guess’ is ultimately an estimation based on your recent rate of energy consumption, measured in kWh/100 km…

 Current journey gauge animation

-On a day-today level, this level of energy consumption is informed by a number of factors, including the use of air-con and heater settings, performant setting (Eco, Sports, etc), regenerative braking settings, and how heavy your right foot is when pressing the accelerator.
+On a day-to-day basis, the rate of energy consumption is informed by a number of factors, including the use of air-con and heater settings, performance setting (Eco, Sports, etc), regenerative braking settings, and how heavy your right foot is when pressing the accelerator.

 Can you change the range estimate to reflect your current driving conditions?